 Ablative lasers destroy the top layer of skin, so that new skin cells can grow.
 Usually, ablative lasers provide very dramatic results, but they also have a lengthy recovery time and can be painful.
 Non-ablative lasers leave the top layer of skin intact.
 Instead, they focus their energy on the layer right below the skin.
 The results are noticeable, but less dramatic.
 On the plus side, the recovery time is usually a lot shorter and patients experience a lot less discomfort.

-The aestheticians working under the supervision of Dr. Paul Vitenas at Mirror Mirror Beauty Boutique, in Houston Texas, offer a range of laser treatments, from Fraxel and IPL, to laser hair removal and spider vein treatment.
+The aestheticians working under the supervision of Dr. Paul Vitenas at Mirror Mirror Beauty Boutique, in Houston Texas, offer a range of laser treatments, from Fraxel and IPL, to laser hair removal.
 To learn more about your options for laser treatments, call 281-810-9083 to schedule a consultation today.